 There are other, longer-term concerns with opening up formerly closed projects.
-Chapter 5, Money explores techniques for mixing paid and unpaid developers successfully, and Chapter 10, Licenses, Copyrights, and Patents discusses the necessity of legal diligence when opening up a private code base that may contain software written or "owned" by other parties.
+Chapter 5, Money explores techniques for mixing paid and unpaid developers successfully, and Chapter 10, Legal Matters: Licenses, Copyrights, Trademarks and Patents discusses the necessity of legal diligence when opening up a private code base that may contain software written or "owned" by other parties.

 We haven't gotten to the section on crediting yet, but just to practice what I'll later preach: the observer's name was Brian Behlendorf, and he was emphatic about the general importance of keeping all discussions public unless there was a specific need for privacy.

 None of this is an argument against top-to-bottom code review, of course, for example to do a security audit.
 But while that kind of review is important too, it's more of a generic development best practice, and is not as specifically relevant to running an open source project as change-by-change review is.